davins90/container_docker/readme.md

 # Info

-Repo contenente i file utili a lanciare una immagine docker all'interno di due container.
-Sono presenti:
+The goal of this image is to create a Jupyter environment useful to perform analysis related to the world of data science and (eventually) build a web app using the framework proposed by Streamlit

+Repo containing files useful to launch a docker image with two containers inside.
+These are:
-- container 1: jupyter lab basato sull'iummagine data science e python 3.9.2 --> porta:8080
+- container 1: jupyter lab based on data science e python 3.9.2 images --> porta:8080
 - container 2: demo streamlit --> porta:8501

 # Comandi
-- docker-compose up -d --build = costruisce l'immagine per la prima volta installando le librerie.
-Da usare al primo lancio e ogni volta che viene cambiato il file dei requirements.
-- docker-compose up = caricare l'immagine (se non ci sono state modifiche agli altri file).
+- docker-compose up -d --build = builds the image for the first time by installing the libraries.
+Use it on first launch and every time the requirements file is changed.
+- docker-compose up = upload the image (if no changes have been made to the other files)
-- docker-compose down = spegnere l'immagine
+- docker-compose down = turn off the image.

-## NOTA
+## Notes
-Appena scaricata l'immagine creare manualmente una cartella all'interno della cartella "container" dal nome "src".
+The name of the streamlit application **must** be "app.py".

-Aggiornamento: 8/3/22
+Aggiornamento: 15/3/22